ricocousin/F1F_St_Olafsleden/README.md

 **Skalstugan→Stiklestad (D7):** no official GPX exists anywhere we've found.
 The map line in the app is an approximation between known points (Skalstugan, Sul, Vuku, Stiklestad), scaled to match stolavsleden.com's official stage distance (60.5 km). **Verify against physical waymarking in the field** — don't blindly trust the map line through the border crossing.

 **Important:** none of the GPX files contain elevation data (ele=0).
-Elevation gain estimates are computed from an external DEM.
+Elevation gain per day now comes from stolavsleden.com's official itemized stage table (see distance section above), not from the GPX files.

 ---